 A good example of this is shown in the image to the right.
 The force (F) on the piston is given by the equation F = P × A. Thus: if F1 = 10 kg and A1 = 1 cm2 then P (fluid pressure) = F / A or 10 kg/cm2.

 According to Pascal's law we have the same fluid pressure but now the area (A2) is 3 times larger.
-According to F = P × A it follows that F2 = 10 kg/cm2 × 3 cm2 = 10 kg
+According to F = P × A it follows that force F2 = 10 kg/cm2 × 3 cm2 = 30 kg, thus 3 times larger.

 This illustrates Pascal's law in a hydraulic press, and the same principle is also used in aircraft toe or hand brakes.
 Applied this way, you create a mechanical advantage where a small force is used to gain a larger force somewhere else.

 The fluid used must transmit the pressure, lubricate the parts of the hydraulic system and act as a coolant at the same time.
 The oil used with these qualities has a low viscosity for easy filling of all lines and aluminum pipes.
 But, as the oil will heat up it must retain these properties over a wide temperature range.

 Three types of hydraulic oil are in use nowadays: vegetable, mineral and synthetic based.
 Each of these have their own properties and requirements for special applications.

 Its colored blue and made from castor oil and alcohol.
 It is mostly used on older aircraft where natural rubber seals are used (until they are replaced with synthetic types).
 The use of this fluid can also cause sludge and corrosion.

 Colored red and based on a widely used kerosene petrochemical product.
 It has good lubricating properties with additives inhibiting corrosion and foaming.
 Very stable and low viscosity change with temperature changes.
 Note that mineral oil may not be used in combination with natural rubber and be careful: it is flammable.